 Click here to email Claude Black.

-Dr. Blake Rackley, assistant professor of psychology, teaches courses in general psychology, personality theories, history of psychology, marriage and family, abnormal psychology, and spiritual formation.
+Dr. Blake Rackley, associate professor of psychology, teaches courses in general psychology, personality theories, history of psychology, marriage and family, abnormal psychology, and spiritual formation.
 He received his B.A. in psychology from Emmanuel College and his M.A. and PsyD in clinical psychology from Regent University.
 Dr. Rackley is a licensed psychologist in the state of Georgia.
 Besides teaching at Emmanuel, Dr. Rackley is in private practice where he specializes in child and adolescent psychology, psychological evaluation, parenting capacity, and educational evaluations.
 Dr. Rackley and his wife have two wonderful children.

 Emmanuel’s campus pastor and Director of Spiritual Life, Chris Maxwell teaches spiritual formation and is the author of numerous books and articles.